jxtngx/text-lab/README.md

 `textlab.cli` should contain code for the command line interface built with [Typer](https://typer.tiangolo.com/)and [Rich](https://rich.readthedocs.io/en/stable/).

-`textlab.pages` should contain code for data apps built with streamlit, dash, or reflex. the `pages` module naming convention is borrowed from React concepts.

 `textlab.config` can assist with project, trainer, and sweep configurations.

 ## Base Requirements and Extras